 If you want to make money with a camera, photographing people is one of the best opportunities.
 This lens, easily covering the classic portrait range of 85mm through 135mm full-frame angle of view is ideally suited for this purpose.

 While portrait photography generally refers to images of people being captured, some of us also refer to certain types of wildlife photos as portraits.
-These images typically include the animal at least nearly filling the frame, and for that task, this focal length range often falls short — unless the wildlife subject is very large and/or very close (I'll discuss the teleconverter options later in the review).
+These images typically include the animal at least nearly filling the frame, and for that task, this focal length range often falls short — unless the wildlife subject is large and/or close (I'll discuss the teleconverter options later in the review).
 Hoever, if capturing environmental wildlife portraits, a subject in its environment, or captive wildlife, including at the zoo, the 70-200mm focal length range will often be found perfect.

 Another great use for telephoto lenses is to focus on closer details, optionally allowing a strong background blur to isolate those details within the image.